TenthPres/TouchPointScripts/README.md

 - [**GroupMe Sync**](groupme) - GroupMe is where all the cool kids are -- or so says our College Ministry.
 Sync ministry GroupMes with TouchPoint Organizations.

+- [**Top Content Widget**](topContentWidget) - We have an extensive resource library on our website.
+This widget shows on the TouchPoint homepage/dashboard which resources have been most popular in the last week.